Schéma d’aménagement et de développement

 CANAL DE SOULANGES REGIONAL PARK AND ITS SURROUNDINGS

-This chapter creates guidelines aimed at providing a framework for developing the regional park and its surroundings in preparation for the improvement project and its position as a space with high recreational, touristic, economic, and historical potential.
+This chapter creates guidelines aimed at providing a framework for developing the regional park and its surroundings in preparation for the improvement project and establishes its position as a space with high recreational, touristic, economic, and historical potential.

 This chapter deals with certain environmental concerns including the protection of the shores and coasts, the control of quarry pit expansion, and waste management.

-In this chapter, transportation is addressed by category: roadway, public transportation, railway, water, ferry, off-road, and air, as well as the negative effects resulting thereof (problems of discontinuity, traffic, noise, signage, etc.).
+In this chapter, transportation is addressed by category: roadway, public transportation, railway, water, ferry, off-road, and air, as well as the negative effects resulting thereof (problems of interrupted routes, traffic, noise, signage, etc.).
 This theme aligns with the Quebec Ministry of Transport guidelines in order to develop a network of functional roads, improve quality of life, security, and environmental quality along the highway system, promote development of public transport, and ensure the integration of municipal infrastructure in the suburban train network.

 AREAS OF HISTORICAL, CULTURAL, AESTHETIC, AND ECOLOGICAL INTEREST

-This chapter bears on the theme of heritage, including natural heritage, scenic areas, cultural heritage, and archaeological heritage.
+This chapter relates to the theme of heritage, including natural heritage, scenic areas, cultural heritage, and archaeological heritage.
 This chapter contains a large number of strategies in response to each of the guidelines, according to the type of heritage: protect the natural environment in a way that ensures the best survival conditions for flora and fauna and the maintenance of natural landscapes, protect and improve heritage sites of interest, and bridge the gaps within certain cultural facilities.

 This chapter deals with recreational tourism in all forms such as cycling, golf, horseback riding, recreational boating, fishing, the outdoors, cultural attractions, agricultural tourism, lodging, and dining.